 The retina is the innermost layer of the eye that receives and transmits images that have passed through and been focused by the lens and cornea.
 The retina, like a film in a camera, is responsible for creating the images that one sees.
-A good picture will not be produced if the films are not in its correct location within the camera, and you lose vision if the retina is not in its proper place within the eye.
+When the retina detaches, it is lifted or pulled away from its normal position.
+If not promptly treated, retinal detachment can cause permanent vision loss.

 - The sudden onset of light flashes and floaters.

 - A slow enlarging of a dark curtain or shadow, usually beginning in the periphery and slowly moving to central vision, could signify the start of detachment.